seansolari/expam/docs/source/tutorials/treebuilding.rst

     in :doc:`Dependencies tutorial <../dependencies>`.

 * There are three stages to building a distance tree:

-  1. sketching the sequences (a compressed form that still contains a lot of the important details),
+  1. Sketching the sequences (a compressed form that still contains a lot of the important details),
-  2. using these sketches to estimate sequence distance,
+  2. Using these sketches to estimate sequence distance,
-  3. apply Neighbour Joining (NJ) to the distance matrix to compute a distance tree.
+  3. Apply Neighbour Joining (NJ) to the distance matrix to compute a distance tree.

 * This process can be done manually, or automated through the :code:`mashtree` application.